Determining Correlations in EPDM Rubber between Compositional Properties, Rheological Properties, and Detectable Trends via ACOMP

-Furthermore, the correlations were unique by product grade.
+Furthermore, the correlations were unique by-product grades.
 In addition, correlations between the RV and the EPDM’s percent composition of various monomers and other process chemicals were found.
-Because ACOMP can monitor RV and other values of an ongoing reaction in realtime, the potential for developing relevant correlations is an expected benefit of continuous data.
-Through realtime data on various polymer properties, combined with these correlations, a new powerful tool for optimized reaction control will result.
-Ultimately, ACOMP data can be used for both monitoring and enhancing the control of polymer manufacturing at the industrial scale, leading to improved production yields, efficiencies and minimum off-specification product.
-Additionally, Lab ACOMP can be used for the discovery and scale up of new products as they are developed.
+Because ACOMP can monitor RV and other values of an ongoing reaction in real-time, the potential for developing relevant correlations is an expected benefit of continuous data.
+Through real-time data on various polymer properties, combined with these correlations, a new powerful tool for optimized reaction control will result.
+Ultimately, ACOMP data can be used for both monitoring and enhancing the control of polymer manufacturing at the industrial scale, leading to improved production yields, efficiencies, and minimum off-specification product.
+Additionally, Lab ACOMP can be used for the discovery and scale-up of new products as they are developed.

 This work outlines results obtained from the application of ACOMP to EPDM rubber reactions.